|Special thanks to guest commentator Bill Russell for authoring the biography on Bill Cody.|

 (From Old Corral image collection)

 Bill Cody and his wife Regina had two sons, Bill, Jr. and Frank, and both boys were in the service during World War II.
-(Note the name differences in the 1930 census information listed below - Cody's wife is listed as Victoria and his two sons are William J., Jr. and Henry J.; perhaps he was married more than once).
+(Note the 1930 and 1940 census information listed below - Cody's wife is listed as Victoria and his two sons are William J., Jr. and Henry J.; appears he was married more than once).

 Roughly 20 years ago, there was a story about a "Wild Bill" Cody/Bill Cody, Jr. living in Evansville, Indiana, and that person was either impersonating Bill, Jr. or it was a case of mistaken identity.
 Sometime after that story surfaced, someone located the real Bill, Jr., who was living and/or working in the Los Angeles area.
 See additional information from Bobby Copeland and Luther Hathcock at the bottom of this page.

 A few years later, Cody returned to the screen briefly, playing a sheriff in George O'Brien's THE FIGHTING GRINGO (RKO, 1939), a cowboy in John Ford's epic, STAGECOACH (UA, 1939), and bits in two cliffhangers, G-MEN VS. THE BLACK DRAGON (Republic, 1943) and THE MASKED MARVEL (Republic, 1943).
 He may have appeared in other minor roles during the forties, but no credits have been found to confirm this.